Starting Your College Search is Easier Than You Think

 Taking risks allows you to grow.
 Taking the right risks is key!
 If you really do "get" science, why not try that honors or AP class?
 Why not try out physics even if it has a reputation for being challenging?
 Use your confidence in your ability and your genuine interest to go in optimistically, and take advantage of extra help when you need it!
 Spoiler alert – support is there for you in college, too.
 Students who take advantage of professors' office hours, the tutoring center, and learning labs are more successful.
 Why not start now?
 Check out our Center for Student Academic Success to get an idea about the types of supports offered.

 Another fun fact – many colleges offer virtual campus tours.
 If you're interested in places farther from home, a virtual tour is a good way to get a feel before making the investment to travel to the school.
-Check out our virtual campus tour options (we’ve got three!
-And, there is a Spanish language option).Tips and Advice Blog
+Check out our virtual campus tour options (there is a Spanish language option).Tips and Advice Blog